RoaLogic/ahb3lite_interconnect/docs/ahb3lite_interconnect_datasheet.md

 `HCLK` is the system clock.
 All internal logic operates at the rising edge of the system clock.
 All AHB bus timings are related to the rising edge of `HCLK`.
-All Master and Slave ports must operate at the same `HCLK` clock.
+All master and slave ports must operate at the same `HCLK` clock.

 ### Master Interface

-The Master Ports are regular AHB3-Lite slave interfaces.
+The master ports are regular AHB3-Lite slave interfaces.
 All signals are supported.
 See the AHB-Lite specifications for a complete description of the signals.
 In addition, a custom master priority port is included per interface to enable prioritisation when multiple masters attempt to